LXMachado/tinnie-house-revamp/README.md

 ### Audio Configuration

-#### Local Audio (Default)
+#### Local Audio Storage
-Audio files are stored in `client/public/audio/` and served statically.
+Audio files are stored in `client/public/audio/` and served statically as part of the application bundle.
+The file paths are stored in the database's `audio_file_path` field and resolved to URLs like `/audio/artist/track.mp3`.

-#### External Audio Hosting
-For better performance and scalability, configure Cloudflare R2 or S3:

-1. Upload audio files to your bucket
-2. Set `VITE_AUDIO_BASE` environment variable
-3. Ensure the bucket allows public reads and range requests

 ### Theme Customization